f5se/bigip-gatewayapi-docs/docs/deploy/index.md

-# Prerequirement for BIG-IP Kubernetes Gateway Controller
+# Prepare a Kubernetes cluster

-You’ll need a Kubernetes cluster to run against.
+You’ll need a Kubernetes cluster to run the Controller.
 You can use [KIND](https://sigs.k8s.io/kind){:target="_blank"} to get a local cluster for testing, or run against a remote cluster.

-**Note:** bigip-kubernetes-gateway controller will automatically use the current context in your kubeconfig file (i.e. whatever cluster `kubectl cluster-info` shows).
-If the controller runs in In-Cluster mode, it will depends on the serviceaccount and role/role-binding described in [installation](./installation.md).
+**Note:** The Controller can run

+* As a standalone program with local kubeconfig file(by default: ~/.kube/config), or
+* In In-Cluster mode, then, specified `ServiceAccount` and `ClusterRole/ClusterRoleBinding` are required, see [here](https://github.com/f5devcentral/bigip-kubernetes-gateway/blob/master/deploy/1.clusterrole-and-binding.yaml){:target="_blank"}

-## Kubernetes Setup For Gateway API Integration
+## Kubernetes CNI Setup

-After you have a K8s cluster, we need to configure it for different CNI types to make sure connection between BIG-IP and kubernetes cluster is OK.

-**Note:**
+To make BIG-IP as the Gateway for the business traffic, we need to setup both K8S and BIG-IP’s networks for different CNI types.

-*To enable Gateway API integration via BIG-IP, actually, we need to configure both sides of BIG-IPs and the Kubernetes cluster, however, the BIG-IP side is configured by controller itself automatically when the controller is started.*
+The relavent network setup of BIG-IP side is handled by Controller automatically when the controller is started.
+Here, we only focus on configuring networks of Kubernetes side manually.

-*Here, we only need to configure Kubernetes side manually.
-For different CNIs, we have different configuration steps as following.*
+For different CNIs, we have different configuration steps as following.

-### In Flannel mode
+### Flannel

-In flannel network mode, we need to create a BIG-IP virtual node to connect the BIG-IP node to the Kubernetes.
+In flannel network mode, we need to create a BIG-IP virtual node to connect the BIG-IP node as a virtual node of the Kubernetes cluster.

 In the following configuration sample, we use: